 It is crucial to keep copies of all receipts, because the tax authorities might demand to see them to make sure you are not exaggerating your outgoings to reduce your tax bill.

-Any self-employed person should have a separate bank account dedicated to their business earnings.
-If you receive all your income into your regular bank account, it becomes super complicated to work out what money is business money and what is your personal spending.
+Any self-employed person should have a separate account dedicated to their business earnings.
+If you receive all your income into your regular account, it becomes super complicated to work out what money is business money and what is your personal spending.

-Many gamers choose Esports friendly bank accounts like Xace, because they give you extra features that match up with the specifics of running a gaming business.
+Many gamers choose Esports friendly accounts like Xace, because they give you extra features that match up with the specifics of running a gaming business.

 For example, Xace lets you receive payments in multiple currencies at the lowest possible exchange rate.
-If you were to receive competition winnings in, say, Euros for a tournament in Germany, you would normally need to pay your bank’s expensive foreign exchange fee to turn it into Pounds Sterling.
+If you were to receive competition winnings in, say, Euros for a tournament in Germany, you would normally need to pay expensive foreign exchange fee to turn it into Pounds Sterling.
 With Xace, this is much cheaper.

 Esports accounting as you grow